ItsRiprod/DeskThing/README.md

 **⚠️DO NOT PULL MAIN BRANCH ⚠️**

-Instead, go to [The Official Website](https://deskthing.app/) and download the installer for your OS
+Instead, go to [The Official Website](https://deskthing.app/) and download the installer for your OS For a video walkthrough of v0.6.0, go to [this video](https://youtu.be/nC65O1nP-pk?si=dxUEF6wyzLI2Z72U)

 ---
-> All instructions are up-to-date as late of v0.6.0-beta.
+> All instructions are up-to-date as late of v0.8.0-beta.
 Later versions may differ in functionality and setup
 <details>
    <summary><h2>✨ Features</h2></summary>